 Since egress and requests are free, you don’t have to fear unexpected bill amounts.
 However, there is a minimum monthly charge of $5.99, even if you don’t store anything with them for a month.

 Currently, Wasabi Hot Storage offers four regions – US East, US West, Europe, and Asia (Tokyo).

 - Storage Price: $0.0059/GB/mo, minimum monthly price: $5.99

 - Egress and API requests are free

 Pricing and feature-wise, Vultr’s S3-compatible Object Storage is quite similar to DigitalOcean Spaces.
-With just $5/mo for a bucket, Vultr is as cheap as Spaces.
+With just $5/mo for a bucket with 250GB storage and 1000GB bandwidth, Vultr is as cheap as Spaces.
 There is no charge for reads, writes, or API requests.

 Overall, Vultr has 17 locations worldwide.
 However, for Object Storage, New Jersey (U.S) is currently the only available location.
 Hopefully, they will offer it in other locations too in the not-so-distant future.

 - Locations: 1 (New Jersey)

 - Price: $5/mo (25GB storage + 1000GB bandwidth)